ManoManoTech/finout/README.md

 ## Dependencies

-- [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen), this library is basically the generated code from oapi-codent for the forged Finout API spec.
+- [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen), this package is basically the generated code from oapi-codegen for the forged Finout API spec.

 # Quick Start